Package nom.tam.fits

 ClassCastException - if the specified column in not a numerical scalar type.

-IllegalStateException - if the column contains a undefined (blanking value), such as a Double.NaN or a Boolean null value.
+IllegalStateException - if the column contains a undefined (blanking value), such as a Double.NaN when no quantizer is set for the column, or a Boolean null value.

 Since: